 Godaddy's score of 74 is higher than 85% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2024, GoDaddy reported total carbon emissions of approximately 105,868,000 kg CO2e.
-This figure includes 832,000 kg CO2e from Scope 1 emissions, 5,357,000 kg CO2e from Scope 2 (market-based), and a significant 99,679,000 kg CO2e from Scope 3 emissions.
-The Scope 3 emissions encompass various categories, with the largest contributions from purchased goods and services (68,993,000 kg CO2e) and use of sold products (16,015,000 kg CO2e).
-GoDaddy has made notable strides in reducing its greenhouse gas emissions.
-As of December 31, 2023, the company achieved an impressive 82% reduction in Scope 1 and 2 (market-based) emissions compared to a 2019 baseline.
-Furthermore, GoDaddy has committed to reducing its Scope 1 and 2 emissions by at least 50% by 2025, with a longer-term goal of achieving similar reductions by 2030 from a 2018 baseline.
-These targets have been validated by the Science Based Targets initiative (SBTi), ensuring they align with the necessary reductions to limit global warming to 1.5°C. Overall, GoDaddy's climate commitments reflect a proactive approach to sustainability, with a clear focus on reducing emissions across all scopes while actively measuring and addressing its Scope 3 emissions.
+This includes 832,000 kg CO2e from Scope 1 emissions, 5,357,000 kg CO2e from Scope 2 (market-based), and a significant 99,679,000 kg CO2e from Scope 3 emissions.
+The company has made notable strides in reducing its emissions, achieving an 82% reduction in Scope 1 and 2 (market-based) emissions by the end of 2023 compared to a 2019 baseline.
+GoDaddy has set ambitious targets to further reduce its greenhouse gas emissions.
+The company aims to cut its Scope 1 and 2 emissions by at least 50% by 2025, relative to its 2019 levels.
+Additionally, it has committed to a longer-term goal of reducing these emissions by 50% by 2030 from a 2018 base year, as validated by the Science Based Targets initiative (SBTi).
+This commitment includes measuring and addressing Scope 3 emissions, which encompass indirect emissions from the company's value chain.
+Overall, GoDaddy's climate commitments reflect a proactive approach to sustainability, aligning with industry standards and contributing to global efforts to mitigate climate change.

 Access structured emissions data, company-specific emission factors, and source documents